GabrielHelm/SWARC_Group_B/arc42/arc42-template-EN.md

 <div style="page-break-after: always;"></div>

 # 11. Risks and Technical Debts

+This section highlights potential risks and sources of technical debt in the development and operation of the AcademiX application.
+It identifies key components and dependencies at risk, providing a basis for proactive mitigation and planning.
+Early recognition and management of these elements are crucial for maintaining the application's long-term efficiency and adaptability.

 | Component                     | Dependency                            | Description                                                                                           | Technical Debt                                                                                                                                                                                 |
 |-------------------------------|---------------------------------------|-------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|